 The Zeebe Kubernetes Operator was built using the kubebuilder framework for writing the controller’s logic and scaffolding the CRD type.
-Internally it does interact with Tekton Pipelines in order to install and manage Zeebe Helm charts.
-The project itself is being built, released and tested using Jenkins X. This leads to some changes in how KubeBuilder’s project is structured, as in its current shape the project is not organised in a way that is easy to create a Helm chart out of it.
+Internally, it does interact with Tekton Pipelines to install and manage Zeebe Helm charts.
+The project itself is being built, released, and tested using Jenkins X. This leads to some changes in how KubeBuilder’s project is structured, as in its current shape the project is not organised in a way that is easy to create a Helm chart out of it.

 The main flow of the Operator works like this:

 First, the Operator will be constantly looking for ZeebeCluster resources.
-When one is found a new Namespace is created and a Tekton Task and TaskRun are created to “upgrade” the Helm charts defined inside the Version Stream repository (hosted here: https://github.com/zeebe-io/zeebe-version-stream-helm ).
+When one is found, a new Namespace, Tekton Task, and TaskRun are created to “upgrade” the Helm charts defined inside the Version Stream repository hosted here.